 Choose the right site

 The first step is to check the best campsites for dogs in your desired area.
 Search for locations that explicitly say they’re dog-friendly and will allow your best friend to accompany you.
 Those that have facilities specifically for pet owners are even better.
 It’s also worth researching the local guidelines of the place you choose, to see the regulations around leashes and dog waste disposal.
+We'd also recommend thinking about how you'll get there, as making sure you're travelling safely with your dog is an important factor when deciding on where to go.

 Many of our Experience Freedom sites are dog-friendly – simply check the site details to learn if your chosen location will accept your pooch.